renatoathaydes/wasmin/README.md

 ```

 If the `else` branch is missing, the `if` expression will always evaluate to `()`, which means its result cannot be
 assigned to a variable.
-This is only useful for performing side-effects:
+This is useful for performing side-effects:

-> To stop the Wasmin parser from interpreting the next expression as the `else` block, wrap the whole `if` expression into
+> To stop the Wasmin parser from interpreting the next expression as the `else` block, you can either wrap the whole
-> parenthesis, as shown below, so it's clear where the `if` expression ends.
+> `if` expression into parenthesis, as shown below, or add an extra `;` as in `if cond; then;;`.

 ```rust
 def log-if-greater-than-0 [i64];